roenseed/bike-project/README.md

 This analysis identifies the most popular bike return stations, helping to inform a focused marketing strategy for 2023.
 - **Most Returned Station**: The Streeter Dr & Grand Ave station had the highest number of bike returns, with a total of 71,188 returns.
 - **Top Stations for Marketing Focus**: The top four stations collectively had 186,601 bike returns in 2022, providing a substantial target for marketing efforts.

+Analyzing the trend of the top most returned bike stations enables the marketing team to launch targeted campaigns, ensuring high-quality traffic and optimizing budget allocation for maximum marketing impact via out of home media optimization.

 ### **Power BI Dashboard**
 ![VIZ_7 Photo](./analysis/Bike_dashboard_pages-to-jpg-0001.jpg)